NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.cachedb.redis-connect-timeout:

 redis-connect-timeout: *<msec>*
-    The timeout to use for redis connection set up, in milliseconds.
+    The timeout to use for Redis connection set up, in milliseconds.
-    If 0, it uses the
+    If ``0``, it uses the
     :ref:`redis-timeout:<unbound.conf.cachedb.redis-timeout>`
     value.